UMAprotocol/UMIPs/UMIPs/badgerdao-priceID.md

 # PRICE FEED IMPLEMENTATION

-We would be using the Sushiswap and Uniswap 2-hour TWAPs to determine price
+We would be using the Sushiswap and Uniswap 2-hour TWAPs to obtain price information.

 https://github.com/ConcourseOpen/DeFi-Pulse-Adapters/blob/master/projects/badger/index.js